France tries to salvage failed StopCovid tracing app as cases surge

 More than three months later, French officials are refusing to acknowledge any mistakes in their technological and privacy decisions.
 Instead, Prime Minister Jean Castex and Digital Minister Cedric O, who oversaw the development of StopCovid, have insisted the problem comes down to a failure to properly promote the use of the app.
 The COVID-19 committee echoed that sentiment.

-With so much news focused on rising cases, the committee urges a renewal of those promotional efforts.
-Such a campaign would seek to convey steps the government took to protect privacy, even as it uses a system privacy advocates continue to criticize.
+With so much news focused on rising cases, the committee urges a renewal of promotional efforts.
+Such a campaign would seek to convey steps the government took to protect privacy — even as it uses a system privacy advocates continue to criticize.

 With higher adoption, the app’s developers would hope to gather enough data to improve any technical shortcomings.
 The committee also pointed to a program in the overseas territory of French Guiana, where text messages sent to all smartphone users resulted in thousands of downloads in a short period.